 Combine Lines 1i through 1v, Column c.
 Enter the total under Line 2.

-If you have more than 5 trades or businesses with QBI, you’ll need to attach a statement with the name and taxpayer identification number of the trade(s) or business(es).
+If you have more than 5 trades or businesses with QBI, you’ll need to attach a statement with the name and TIN of the trade(s) or business(es).
 Include the income and loss from those trade(s) or business(es) in the total for Line 2.

 Line 3: Qualified business net (loss) carryforward from the prior year